|Cleft lip and palate|

 Most infants with Pierre Robin syndrome will also have a cleft palate.

 The cleft can usually be repaired with surgery, although treatment may be delayed if there are continuing issues with airway obstruction.
 The lower jaw usually has some 'catch-up' growth later and orthodontic treatment can further help the bite.

 Diagnosing cleft lip and palate

-Clefts in unborn babies are often picked up with an ultrasound examination during the routine 20 week antenatal appointment.
+Clefts affecting the lip are often, but not always, picked up with an ultrasound scan during the routine 20 week antenatal appointment.
 The cleft nurse specialist will then normally be in contact with you and arrange to meet you.

 Learn more about your child's care team in treatment of cleft lip and palate.

 Being told that you or your child has a condition such as cleft lip - either at birth or as a result of screening - can be a confusing and frightening experience.

 You'll be given the chance to talk to specialists and the specialist cleft lip and palate team about what having a baby with a cleft lip might mean to you and your family, including the available treatments, and how it can affect your life.

 Below is a list of charities and other organisations you may find useful:

 Cleft lip and palate is usually treated with surgery.
 Other treatments may be needed to treat associated symptoms, such as speech therapy or dental care.